top of page

 Perhaps not?

-I believe there is both Fate (Destiny) and 'Free will'.
-I believe in the paradoxical statement that fate can be modified to some degree.
-What is fated to be a rock falling on your head can change, through right action, into a leaf falling off a tree that only brushes past your face.
+I believe there is both Fate (Destiny) and 'Free will.'
+I believe in the paradoxical statement that fate can be somewhat modified.
+I believe that what is fated to be a rock falling on your head can change, through right action, into a leaf falling off a tree that only brushes past your face.

 I hope to clarify that one day- God Willing, I doubt I ever will.